pyconpt/2022/pycon_portugal_2022/content/conduct/response_guide/1organisers_and_volunteers.md

-title: for organisers and volunteers
+title: For Organisers and Volunteers
 layout: simple
 class: bg-grey